lucas0707/load-balancer-python/README.md

 You will need to have docker and docker-compose installed in your machine.

-After that cloning, run the following commands in the root of the repository:
+After cloning, run the following commands in the root of the repository:

     docker-compose build